Funding IFISAs with ‘Transfers’

 ISA ‘transfers’ refer to the movement of your ISA savings direct from one tax free ISA wrapper to another.
 Do not withdraw ISA money yourself with the intention of depositing it into a new or existing ISA.
 Providers arrange this direct once you’ve completed and signed the receiving provider’s transfer form.

 Transfers enable you to freely move your ISA investments around – to diversify your holdings and consolidate them.
 While the 2017-18 allowances give us all significant scope to invest new money into ISAs, your right to transfer existing ISA funds mean it’s possible to invest larger amounts to the providers and asset classes that you want to – when you want to.
-You don’t have to take a number of years building up your holding in new ISA types or wait to take advantage of attractive rates.
+You don’t have to build up your holding in new ISA types over a number of years or wait to take advantage of attractive rates.

 You can transfer all or part of your existing ISAs to a new ISA, or consolidate them to another existing ISA.
 For a Cash ISA it might be that an introductory bonus rate has expired, or a tracker rate is now lower than you target return.
 It may be that you’re unhappy with service levels or you just think some or all that money could be working harder for you in a Stocks and Shares or IFISA, or both.

 Some key points to remember about transfers